BYLAWS OF THE NEW HAMPSHIRE BEEKEEPERS’ ASSOCIATION

-- A simple majority of those present and voting shall decide the question.
+(d) A simple majority of those present and voting shall decide the question.

-ARTICLE VII – ORGANIZATION
+ARTICLE 7 ORGANIZATION

 There shall be a president, a vice president, a recording and/or correspondence scretary and a treasurer.
 The president shall not concurrently hold that office in an affiliated association.
 They shall be nominated by the Nominating Committee, or by nominations from the floor by members in good standing at the annual Spring business meeting.
 Election shall be by simple majority of those present

 Vacancies occurring in the interim shall be filled by the Executive Committee and shall hold office until the next annual business meeting of the Association.

-Nominating Committee: There shall be a Nominating Committee to present candidates for each elective office of the Association at the annual Spring meeting.
+(c) Nominating Committee: There shall be Nominating Committee to present candidates for each elective office of the Association at the annual spring meeting.
 This committee shall be appointed by the President of the Assoiation at least three (3) months prior to the Annual meeting and be chaired by the immediate Past-President of the Association.

 RESPONSIBILITIES AND AUTHORITY OF OFFICERS AND COMMITTEES

-- be ex-officio member of all Association committees;
+(d) be ex-officio member of all Association committees;

-- call meetings of the Association’s Executive Committee as needed;
+(e) call meetings of the Association’s Executive Committee as needed;

 The Vice President shall:

-- assist the President in performance of his duties and, in his absence, perform the duties of the President.
+(a) assist the President in performance of his or her duties and, in his or her absence,

-- Coordinate the activities of all appointed committees;
+(c) coordinate the activities of all appointed committees;

 The Secretary shall:

-- have custody of these Bylaws, the corporate seal, and all records of the Association;
+(a) have custody of these Bylaws, the corporate seal, and all records of the Association;

-- act as Secretary of the Association and of the Executive Committee;
+(c) act as Secretary of the Association and of the Executive Committee;

-connected with the business of the Association; records shall be open to inspection
+connected with the business of the Association, records shall be open to inspection

-- mail the required notices of all meetings of the Association,
+(f) mail and/or electronically post the required notices of all meetings of the Association,

-- and perform such other appropriate duties as may be assigned by the Executive
+(h) and perform such other approrpiate duties as may be assigned by the Executive

 The Treasurer shall:

-- pay all bills contracted by the Association which shall first be approved by the
+(b) pay all bills contracted by the Association which shall first be approved by the

-- keep a true and complete record of all monies and property of the Association;
+(c) keep a true and complete record of all monies and property of the Association;

-- make reports at such time as the Executive Committee or President may direct of all receipts, disbursements, and property inventories; prepare an annual report which shall be submitted to the Auditing Committee with the books and records of his office for examination;
+(d) make reports at such time as the Executive Committee or President may direct of all

-- perform such other duties incident to the office as may be assigned by the President or
+(e) perform such other duties incident to the office as may be assigned by the President or

-N.H.
-State Director to Eastern Apicultural Society (EAS) shall:
+The New Hampshire Director to Eastern Apicultural Society (EAS) shall:

-- represent the Association at all delegate meetings of EAS;
+(a) represent the Association at all delegate meetings of EAS;

-- report back to the Association.
+(b) report back to the Association.

-- to be appointed annually by the President and be responsible to the Executive Committee;
+(a) be appointed annually by the President and be responsible to the Executive Committee;

-- responsible for newsletter and public relations.
+(b) be responsible for newsletter and public relations.

 The Executive Committee shall:

 Association’s funds shall be kept;

-- fill any vacancy in an elective office of the Association not otherwise provided for the
+(c) fill any vacancy in an elective office of the Association not otherwise provided for the

-- and enforce provisions of these Bylaws.
+(d) and enforce the provisions of these Bylaws.

 The Auditing Committee shall:

-- examine all records of the Treasurer and audit the books annually as of a date
+(a) examine all records of the Treasurer and audit the books annually as of a date

-- and report its findings and recommendations to the Executive Committee at it’s meeting prior to the Annual Spring Meeting of the Association.
+(b) and report its findings and recommendations to the Executive Committee at its meeting

 The Nominating Committee shall: